 There is a perfect attribution model.

 In reality, there is no single attribution model that is perfect for all businesses.
-The best attribution model for you will depend on your specific business goals and marketing strategy.
+Which credit model works best for you will depend on the goals and marketing plan of your business.

 Last Click attribution is always the worst.